mozilla/hawk/README.md

 The timestamp enables the server to restrict the validity period of the credentials; requests occuring afterwards are rejected.
 It also removes the need for the server to retain an unbounded number of nonce values for future checks.
+By default, **Hawk** uses a time window of 1 minute to allow for time skew between the client and server (which in translates to a maximum of 2 minutes as the skew can be positive or negative).

 Using a timestamp requires the client's clock to be in sync with the server's clock. **Hawk** requires both the client clock and the server clock to use NTP to ensure synchronization.
 However, given the limitations of some client types